-ARM Holdings Plc (ARM), designer of the most popular chips for smartphones, rose 2.1 percent in London today after it entered a deal for patents and client Apple Inc. (AAPL) was said to be exploring ways to replace Intel Corp.
-(INTC) chips in its personal computers.
+ARM Holdings Plc (ARM), designer of the most popular chips for smartphones, rose 2.1 percent in London today after it entered a deal for patents and client Apple Inc. (AAPL:US) was said to be exploring ways to replace Intel Corp.
+(INTC:US) chips in its personal computers.

 Separately, Apple engineers have grown confident that the chip designs used for its mobile devices will one day be powerful enough to run its desktops and laptops, said three people with knowledge of the work, who asked to remain anonymous because the plans are confidential.
 Apple has created designs for its best-selling iPhone and iPad based on ARM technology.